What is the Excavator’s Operating Weight

 This contains the power source where fuel energy gets converted to excavating force and operators’ controls.
 It sits on a turntable joining the cab and engine to the undercarriage.

-It also connects to excavating arm making it the central command and control center.
+It also connects to the excavating arm making it the central command and control center.

 It has the following :